전체메뉴

 13.6.12.
 Acknowledgments

 General acknowledgments for consultations, statistical analysis, etc should be listed at the end of the text, including the names of the individuals involved.
-All financial and material support for the research and the work should be clearly and completely identified.
-Any conflicts of interest must be explicitly declared.
+When referring to the name of non-author contributior(s), a brief affiliation is introduced and permission from the party is recommended.

 13.7.
 Tables Number all tables on Arabic numbers in the order of their citation in the text.
 Table title for each table (a brief phrase not a sentence, preferably no longer than 10 to 15 words).
 The use of abbreviations should be kept to minimum except when they appear for the first time.
 Include all tables in a single file following the manuscript.